 Figure 2: Work flowing across the value stream

-In figure 2 the red arrows are the actions of getting approval.
+In Figure 2, the red arrows are the actions of getting approval.
 Note that these actions in and of themselves add no value.
-Also, a real value stream would not be such a nice flow from left to right but would go forwards and backwords.
-When we consider time from start to realization of value, we realize we need to attend to time-to-marketm, our eco-system, visibility, effects of upstream groups on a team, and the effects of a team on downstream groups.
-The value stream is where the work actually takes place, as illustreated in Figure 3.
+Also, a real value stream would not be such a nice flow from left to right but would go forwards and backwards.
+When you look at the total time from start to realization of value, you begin to see the need to attend to time-to-market, your ecosystem, visibility, effects of upstream groups on a team, and the effects of a team on downstream groups.
+The value stream is where the work actually takes place, as illustrated in Figure 3.

 Figure 3: The value stream.

-By comparing figures 2 and 3 we can see that natural conflict that arises.
-We manage our work one way but it actually flows a different way.
+By comparing Figures 2 and 3, you can see that natural conflict that arises: it is common to manage work in one way but it actually flows a different way.
 This is illustrated in Figure 4.

 Figure 4.
-We manage one way even though our work flows another way.
+Managing work in one way even though the work flows another way.

-When we understand this conflict we can do something to resolve it.
-Transformation begins with understanding the value stream, the work people are doing.
+When you understand this conflict, you can do something to resolve it.
+Transformation begins with understanding the value stream: the work people are doing.

 Figure 5: A picture of mid-scale